 Zermatt’s huge ski area, known as the Matterhorn Ski Paradise sits in the middle of the Swiss/Italian border linking the runs to the stylish Italian resort of Cervinia and its smaller neighbour Valtournenche.

 With 360 km of runs, it’s one of the world’s 10 biggest ski areas and as it is also home to some of the highest lifts in Europe, there’s also a 10-mile vertical run, that runs from the top of the glacier to the bottom of the Zermatt valley.

 There’s skiing for all ability levels here with plenty to challenge and entertain the most advanced skier or snowboarder and to satisfy the most insatiable intermediate snowsports fan.
-The ‘Wolli Park’ on Sunnega side is perfect for beginners, whilst the cruisy runs at the top of the glacier are perfect for those who have not skied for some time and are looking for wide-open spaces to practice their turns
+The ‘Wolli Park’ on the Sunnega side is perfect for beginners, whilst the cruisy runs at the top of the glacier are perfect for those who have not skied for some time and are looking for wide-open spaces to practice their turns.

 The ‘Wolli Park’ on Sunnega side is perfect for beginners, whilst the cruisy runs at the top of the glacier are perfect for those who have not skied for some time and are looking for wide open spaces to practice their turns.

 Zermatt is perfectly set up for children, with an ice rink in the centre of resort, regular ice hokey games, a snow-tubing run on the Klein Matterhorn and a local cinema.